5 brain-based ways to help kids who give up on assignments

 And, if you want a simple system for introducing students to metacognitive skills so they can work with (not against) the brain's natural tendencies ...

 Check out Finding Flow Solutions, my gr.
 K-12 curriculum for helping students manage their time, energy, and attention.
-(Yes, the early elementary unit is now complete!)
 Browse all units here, including a FREE set of lessons to teach students how to find their flow state and get focused.
 School purchase orders are accepted--just reply to this email for pricing.

 Enjoy!